Generative AI landscape: Potential future trends History of generative AI innovations spans 9 decades

 In the early days, OpenAI reported on the number of features in its GPT models as a proxy metric for capabilities.
 For example, GPT had 117 million parameters, GPT-2 had up to 1.5 billion parameters and GPT-3 had up to 175 billion parameters.
 However, bigger isn't always better.
 In fact, bigger might be slower and more expensive to run.
 OpenAI decided not to publicly report model feature sizes for GPT-3.5 or GPT-4 models.
 Also, OpenAI charges more for larger models.

-There is also a wide range of GPT-based models and services for processing text, transcribing audio (Whisper) and generating images (Dall-E).
+There is a wide range of GPT-based models and services for processing text, transcribing audio (Whisper) and generating images (Dall-E).
 Initially, ChatGPT only answered typed questions entered into a prompt.
-However, OpenAI is starting to add ChatGPT support for pictures as well.
+However, OpenAI has added ChatGPT support for pictures and video.
 The API access to both tools opens new opportunities for enterprises to customize and enhance their offerings.

 What is the difference between ChatGPT and GPT?

-"The ChatGPT app for Slack combines the knowledge found in Slack with the intelligence of ChatGPT, making AI more accessible in a place we're already working," said Jackie Rocca, senior director of product at Slack.
-The app will be integrated into the natural flow of work and provide instant conversation summaries, research tools and writing assistance directly into Slack.
+"The ChatGPT app for Slack combines the knowledge found in Slack with the intelligence of ChatGPT, making AI more accessible in a place we're already working," said Jackie Rocca, product lead at Notion.
+The app is integrated into the natural workflow and provides instant conversation summaries, research tools and writing assistance directly into Slack.

 Likewise, Microsoft has adopted the term copilot to signify the embedding of GPT-powered code completion capabilities into GitHub and task completion into its productivity tools.

 There are technical differences between OpenAI's many models, some of which apply to ChatGPT and some that don't.
-First off, companies can only fine-tune GPT-3 models.
-This means developers can't customize the GPT-3.5 turbo and GPT-4 models to work more efficiently with their own data.
-Fine-tuning is the process of submitting combinations of queries and responses to improve the accuracy of questions likely to be encountered in the call center.
+First, companies can only fine-tune GPT-4, GPT-4o, GPT-4o mini and GPT-3.5 Turbo models.
+This means developers can't customize the GPT-4.5 models to work more efficiently with their own data.
+Fine-tuning is the process of submitting queries and responses to a pre-trained model to improve the accuracy of questions likely to be encountered in a particular use case, such as a call center.

 Another big difference is the age of the training data.
-GPT-4 and GPT-3.5 turbo were trained on data last updated in September 2021.
-Davinci, the most expensive and competent GPT-3 model, was last updated in June 2021, while other GPT-3 models were last refreshed in October 2019.
+GPT-4.5, GPT-4o, o3-mini and o1 were all trained on data up to September 2023, while GPT-4 was trained on data up to November 2023.
+Davinci has a knowledge cutoff of September 2021, while GPT-3.5 Turbo has a knowledge cutoff of August 2021.
 This is important because the newer models might be more capable of understanding and responding to queries about current events.

-The last big difference is that OpenAI introduced a new API query method for its ChatGPT-capable models, called ChatML.
-In the older API, an app sends a text string to the API.
-This also allows hackers to send malformed queries for various kinds of attacks.
-In the new ChatML, each message contains a header identifying the source of each string and the contents.
-Today, the contents are only text, but down the road, this could include other data such as images, 3D objects or audio.
+The last big difference is that OpenAI introduced ChatML, a new API query method for its ChatGPT-capable models.
+In the older API, an app sends a text string to the API; however, this also allowed hackers to send malformed queries for various kinds of attacks.
+In the new ChatML, each message contains a header identifying the source of each string and its contents.
+The contents are only text but could include data such as images, 3D objects or audio in the future.

 Screenshot of ChatGPT response to question.